 “Why do bad things happen to good people?” is the most common version of the theological question around why evil is possible in this world.
-Religious parents are faced with the question why a good God permits the manifestation of evil, like the death of their child.
+Religious parents are faced with the question of why a good God permits the manifestation of evil, like the death of their child.
 Any variation of the post-loss “why” questions can become a way of amplifying loss.
-According to Dr. L. Michael Hall, by focusing on getting to acceptance as quickly as possible takes the semantic power out of the “why” question.
+According to Dr L. Michael Hall, focusing on getting to acceptance as quickly as possible takes the semantic power out of the “why” question.
 If overused, the “why” question can become a way to amplify loss.

 I just want to know why!

 It is completely natural to want to make sense.
 Unfortunately, there is little to no chance of finding an answer that will quench the thirst for finding the answer that would explain the tragedy.
 In regards to suicide from depression I have personal experience through my mother’s death which apparently happened in a similar way as Robin Williams’ death.